mosaicml/composer/README.md

 # 👋 Welcome

-Composer is a library written in PyTorch that makes it possible to <b>train neural networks faster, at lower cost, and to higher accuracy or perplexity</b>.
-It contains implementations of standard neural network benchmarks like ResNets for image classification, GPT and BERT models for language modeling, DeepLab and UNet for segmentation, and SSD for object detection.
+Composer is a library written in PyTorch that makes it possible to <b>train neural networks faster, at lower cost, and to higher accuracy</b>.
+It contains implementations of more then two dozen speedup methods, as well as standard neural network benchmarks like ResNets for image classification, GPT and BERT models for language modeling, DeepLab and UNet for segmentation, and SSD for object detection.

 <p align="center">
   <a href="https://storage.googleapis.com/docs.mosaicml.com/images/cost_graph_light.svg#gh-light-mode-only" class="only-light">